 After accounting for these factors, the study concluded that marijuana use is indeed correlated to an increased likelihood of experiencing a panic attack.

-In fact, the study found that people who smoke weed over a long time were likely to have been diagnosed with panic disorders.
+In fact, the study found that people who smoke weed for a long time were likely to have been diagnosed with panic disorders.
 Some people even resort to marijuana to treat their generalized anxiety disorder.

 What are Panic Attacks?